 The flowers of Arnica are typically yellow, but can also be orange or red.
 They are borne in solitary or few-flowered heads on long, slender stalks.
 The flowers have ligulate ray florets surrounding a disc of disc florets.

 Arnica is native to North America, Europe, and Asia.
 It is found in a variety of habitats, including meadows, forests, and mountains.

 Harvest arnica in the morning, after the dew has dried but before the sun has had a chance to heat up the plant.
-The entire flowering top, including the stem and leaves and this should then be dired thoroughly – the flowers should be dry within a few days.
+The entire flowering top, including the stem and leaves, should then be dried thoroughly – the flowers should be dry within a few days.